ilkkamtk/mpjakk/docs/w2-http+route.md

     ...
     export {getAllMedia}
     ```
-1. In App.js use getAllMedia in componentDidMount-hook to add images to state and display the data in table the same way as last exercise.
+1. In App.js use getAllMedia in componentDidMount-hook to add files to state and display the data in table the same way as last exercise.
     - when using webStorm MediaAPI.js should be auto imported.
 If not, import it manually.

 # Routing

 Study [React crash course](https://www.youtube.com/watch?v=sBws8MSXN7A) from 1:15:48  to 1:25:44

+1. Install react-router-dom with npm or yarn
+1. Goal is to make a navigation between three 'pages'
+    * main menu has two links: 'Home' and 'Profile'
+    * Each media file has 'view' link next to it.
+Clicking that should take to 'Single'
 1. Create new component 'Nav.js' (to components folder)
     * content for Nav.js:
     ```javascript